Universities

 No significant language barrier

 Many Italian universities offer you the opportunity to study medicine in English.
 Your knowledge of English at school is usually sufficient for this.
-During your studies, you will have the opportunity to learn Italian through university programmes or language schools in order to communicate with the local population or your patients.
+During your studies, you have the opportunity to learn Italian through university programmes or language schools in order to communicate with the local population or your patients.

 Medical studies in Italy: No fixed numerus clausus